-Relive the rise and fall of kingdoms and spiritual journey of India on a 17-days tour to one of India’s most sought-after cultural & historical sites.
-This tour is a comprehensive experience of Indian Golden Triangle (Delhi-Agra-Jaipur), Ranthambore Tiger Reserve and Tamil Nadu - the land of cultural and religious heritage.
+Embark on this cultural and spiritual journey of India on a 15-days tour to one of India’s most sought-after cultural & historical sites.
+This tour is a comprehensive experience of Indian Golden Triangle (Delhi-Agra-Jaipur) and Tamil Nadu – the land of cultural and religious heritage.
 The tour takes you through the famous trinity of Indian tourism – Delhi, Agra & Jaipur.
 The tour culminates at the Pink City “Jaipur”, an enthralling historical city and the gateway to India’s most flamboyant state – Rajasthan.
 The city’s colourful, chaotic streets ebb and flow with a heady brew of old and new.
 In the midst of this mayhem, the splendours of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.
-Get a chance to get up close with tigers at Ranthambore National Park.

 This amazing tour kicks off on your arrival at Delhi.
 Welcome to the capital of India and the second most populous city of India - Delhi.
 The city’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.

 Enjoy a scrumptious breakfast to start your day of sightseeing in Delhi.
 A mixture of history with a taste of everyday Delhi, today’s itinerary covers all aspects of this former capital of the Mughal Empire.
 Stop off at the UNESCO World Heritage sites, Humayun’s Tomb.
 Built in 1570, it is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
-Then visit the breathtaking Jama Masjid, the largest mosque in India, and the bustling Chandni Chowk – one of the oldest and busiest markets in Old Delhi.
-After that visit the towering Qutub Minar.
+Then visit the magnificent Jama Masjid, the largest mosque in India built by Mughal Emperor Shah Jahan between 1644 and 1656.
+After that visit the bustling Chandni Chowk – one of the oldest and busiest markets in Old Delhi.
+Enjoy a rickshaw ride at Chandni Chowk.
+Later visit the towering Qutub Minar (a UNESCO World Heritage Site), a 73-metre (239.5 feet) tall tapering tower of five storeys.
+Qutb-Ud-Din Aibak, founder of the Delhi Sultanate, started construction of the Qutb Minar's first storey around 1192.

 Meals: Breakfast & Dinner